 What’s at the End of Your Fork?
 What’s in It?

 May 25th was International Plastic-Free Day.
+But plastics are an ongoing concern.

 Plastic items are convenient.
 They can throw their little weight around, shaming the better options of glass and ceramic, which are heavier and brittle.
-You don't have to be as careful with themthey are durable.
-This is because they also contain a compound, whose full name is chemically characteristic as too-long-to-pronouncePFAS.
+You don't have to be as careful with them—they are durable.
+This is because they also contain a compound, whose full name is chemically characteristic as too-long-to-pronounce—PFAS.
 PFAS resist degradation.

 Plastic can break down, though.
 Microplastics are less than five micrometers in size.
 This is thousands of times smaller than a grain of rice.
-And then there are nanoplasticsbelow one micrometer.
+And then there are nanoplastics—below one micrometer.
 Together with the lurking PFAS, they are the troublemakers, responsible for the hefty cost to our health.

 What common household and food items contain micro- and nano-plastics and PFAS and what can you use instead of them?

-1. Plastic items such as water bottles and food containers.
+Plastic items such as water bottles and food containers.
 Healthy swap: Glass and ceramic containers

-2. Clothes made from synthetic material: Plastic fibers are labeled as Polyester, Elastane (LYCRA®), Nylon, Viscose, Rayon, Fleece, or Spandex.
+Clothes made from synthetic material: Plastic fibers are labeled as Polyester, Elastane (LYCRA®), Nylon, Viscose, Rayon, Fleece, or Spandex.
 Some brands use recycled polyester (ECONYL®) with other sustainable fibers.
 But it’s still plastic!
 Healthy swap: Cotton (organic preferably), linen, silk, wool

-3. Plastic cutting boards Healthy swap: Wooden or silicone cutting boards
+Plastic cutting boards Healthy swap: Wooden or silicone cutting boards

-6. Food packaging
+Food packaging

-Healthy swap: Fresh, whole foodsno processed foods (as much as possible)
+Healthy swap: Fresh, whole foods—no processed foods (as much as possible)

-7. Tea bags: Yes, many tea bags, even paper ones, use plastic.
+Tea bags: Yes, many tea bags, even paper ones, use plastic.
 Healthy swap: Check the labels of the tea you buy and opt for those that specify polylactic acid (PLA) based material.

 Harvard Health has reported that researchers have connected microplastics in arteries with an increased risk of heart attack and stroke.

 The many chemicals used in the manufacture of plastics are known endocrine disruptors, which means that they wreak havoc on our hormones.
 This puts our delicate systems out of balance.
 Off-kilter, we fall; in balance, we stand tall.
+Essential oils to the rescue!
+Many essential oils and blends made of a combination of them work wonders for our hormones and our delicate endocrine organs that undergo so much distress due to microplastics, nanoplastics, and other chemical toxins.
+Here are some very effective combinations that I love:

 Let’s do some serious swapping, round out our choices, and keep our health in check.
 Spare a minute for prevention and save a lifetime to recover!

-To get more practical health tips from me on a bi-weekly basis, and to get a free gift on sign-up, visit this page: Free Gift.
-DISCLAIMER: The content I share is for informational purposes only.
+Micro- and Nanoplastics as Disruptors of the Endocrine System—A Review of the Threats and Consequences Associated with Plastic Exposure Dr. Rhonda Patrick: How to Detox From Microplastics – Read Chris Williamson DISCLAIMER: The content I share is for informational purposes only.
 It is not intended to diagnose, treat, or cure any disease.
 If you purchase products linked from these blog posts, I may receive a percentage of the proceeds.
 These affiliations help to support my work.

 ©2025 Fernz Holistic Consulting